CompuCell3D/PythonScriptingManual/docs/inertia_tensor.rst

    \end{eqnarray}

 where :math:`x_{COM}`, :math:`y_{COM}` denote ``x`` and ``y`` center of mass positions of the cell, :math:`V` denotes cell volume.
-In the above formula we have used the fact that:
+In the above formula, we have used the fact that:

 .. math::
    :nowrap: